Club Universitario de Deportes: 1972 Copa Libertadores

 1970 Squad of Universitario de Deportes.
 Standing: Eloy Campos, Ramón Mifflin, Héctor Chumpitaz, Luis Rubiños, Nicolás Fuentes, Orlando de la Torre.
 Crouching: Julio Baylón, Roberto Challe, Pedro Pablo León, Eladio Reyes and Alberto Gallardo.

+On September 19, 1970, the «U» beat Atlético Torino 9–0, the biggest win the club has achieved in the national championship.
+In 1971, under the guidance of Uruguayan head coach Roberto Scarone, the team won its fourteenth championship with two matchdays to spare, following a 5–2 rout of Deportivo Olímpico, achieving eighteen wins, ten draws and only two losses, for a total of forty-six points (with a six-point advantage over the second-place team).
+That same year, on October 1, the institution acquired the land on which the Campo Mar - U Sports Complex would be built.

 In 1971, Universitario won its fourteenth First División title and qualified for the 1972 edition of the Copa Libertadores under the Uruguayan head coach Roberto Scarone along with Alianza Lima who placed second that season.
 They were grouped with the Chilean teams Unión San Felipe and Universidad de Chile in Group 4.
 Universitario's first game was the Peruvian Superclásico which it won 2–1.
 The following game was held in Santiago de Chile against Universidad de Chile where it lost 1–0.
 Universitario later tied with the other Chilean team in Santiago.
 Universitario returned to Lima to face Alianza Lima again where they tied 2–2.
 At that point, Universitario and Universidad de Chile had accumulated 4 points while Alianza Lima and Unión San Felipe had 3.
 Universitario won the remaining games against the Chilean teams in Lima, obtaining 8 points and qualifying for the next round.